-Once upon a In a kingdom There lay a village At the of the woods I wish...
-And in village More anything... lived a maiden, More life... than jewels...
-A young lad...
+Once upon a In a kingdom There lay a village At the edge of the I wish...
+And in village More anything... lived a maiden, More life...
+More jewels...
+A carefree lad...
 I wish...
 More life...
 And a baker... & WIFE] I wish... his wife.
 More anything... than the moon...
 [BAKER'S I wish...
-The King is a Festival. & WIFE] More life...
+The King is a Festival.
+[BAKER & than life...
 I wish...
 I to go to the Festival. & WIFE] More riches... and the ball...
 I my cow would give us milk.
 [CINDERELLA & BAKER'S than anything...
 I we had a child.
-Please, WIFE] I a child...
+Please, [BAKER'S I a child...
 Squeeze, pal...
 I to go to the Festival.
-I wish you'd give us or even cheese...
+I wish you'd us some milk or cheese...
+I wish... & WIFE] I wish we might a child.
 I wish...
-[BAKER & I we might have a child.
-I wish...
 You to go to the Festival?
-The poor parents had died, You, Cinderella, the You to go to the Festival?
+The poor girl's had died, You, Cinderella, the You to go to the Festival?
 What, you, Cinderella, the The Festival?!
-What, you to go to the Festival?
-THREE] The The Festival?
+What, you wish to go to the THREE] The The Festival?
 And now she with her stepmother The Festival...HA! who had two of her own.
 Look at nails!
 Look at dress!
-People would laugh at Nevertheless, I still to go to the Festival And dance the Prince.
-[STEPMOTHER & Ha ha ha ha ha ha ha ha...
-All three were of face, but vile and black of heart.
-The lad had no father and his mother- MOTHER] I wish...
-Well, she was at her wit's MOTHER] I my son were not a fool.
-I my house was not a mess.
+People would laugh at Nevertheless, I still to go to the Festival And dance the Prince. & STEPSISTERS] Ha ha ha ha ha ha ha ha...
+All three were beautiful of face, but vile and of heart.
+The lad had no father and his mother- [JACK'S I wish...
+Well, she was at her wit's [JACK'S I my son were not a fool.
+I wish my was not a mess.
 I wish the cow was of milk.
-I wish the were full of gold- I a lot of things...
-What in name are you doing the cow inside the house?
+I the walls were full of gold- I a lot of things...
+What in name are you doing with the cow inside the

-[JACK'S a she...
-How many times do I have to you, only shes can give And then there was a hungry girl who always a red cape.
+MOTHER] a she...
+How many times do I to tell you, only shes can give And then there was a little girl who wore a red cape.
 RED RIDING HOOD] I wish... not for me, It's for my in the woods.
-A of bread, please- To bring my poor old in the woods...
+A of bread, please- To my poor old hungry in the woods...
 Just a of bread, please...
-Cinderella, if you can pick up lentils, and finish your in time, then you may go to the with us. along ladies...
+Cinderella, if you can pick up lentils, and finish your in time, then you may go to the ball us. along ladies...

 Yes, Mother. luck.
-Come, birds, Down from the And the leaves, fields, Out of and ponds...
+Come, birds, Down the eaves And the leaves, fields, Out of and ponds...
 Now, squeeze, pal...
 Ahhhhhhhhhh...
 Quick, birds, Flick the ashes. and peck, but swiftly, Sift the ashes, the pot...
-[JACK'S Now to me well, son. must be taken to market.
-But, mother, no- he's the best cow in the [JACK'S She has been dry for now, with no or money, we've got no but to sell her. at her.
+[JACK'S Now to me well, son.
+Milky-White be taken to market.
+But, mother, no- he's the best cow in the MOTHER] She has been dry for now, with no or money, we've got no but to sell her. at her.

 [JACK'S at her...
-There are on her dugs.
-There are in her eyes.
-There's a lump on her Big enough to be a [JACK'S We've no to sit and dither, While her wither's wither with And no one a cow for a friend!
-Sometimes I wonder what's goin' on in head of yours.
-[LITTLE RED HOOD] the woods, It's to go, I to leave, I to go.
-Into the time, and so I must my journey. the woods And the trees To I am ma'am, Into the To house- Into the To house- [BAKER'S Now certain of your way?
+There are on her dugs. are flies in her eyes.
+There's a lump on her Big enough to be a [JACK'S no time to sit and dither, While her wither's wither with And no one a cow for a friend!
+Sometimes I wonder what's on in that head of yours.
+[LITTLE RED RIDING the woods, It's to go, I to leave, I to go. the woods- time, and so I begin my journey.
+Into the And through the To I am ma'am, the woods To Grandmother's the woods To house- [BAKER'S Now you're of your way?
 [LITTLE RED HOOD] The way is clear, The is good, I no fear, Nor no one should.
-The woods are trees, The trees are wood.
+The are just trees, The are just wood.
 I of hate to ask it, But do you a basket?

-WIFE] Yes, we do.
-I don't suppose you're planning on any of these- WIFE] Oh, shhhhh...
+[BAKER'S Yes, we do.
+I don't suppose you're planning on buying any of [BAKER'S Oh, shhhhh...
 Now, don't stray and be late,

 You save some of those sweets for Granny?
 Oh my- [BAKER'S Just, it... a thief!
-[LITTLE RED RIDING the woods And the dell, The is straight, I it well. the woods, And who can What's waiting on the the woods To bring bread To who Is in bed.
-Never can lies ahead.
+[LITTLE RED HOOD] Into the And the dell, The is straight, I it well. the woods, And who can waiting on the journey?
+Into the To bring some To who Is in bed. can tell What ahead.
 For all I know, already dead.
 But the woods, the woods, Into the To Grandmother's And before dark.
 Cinderella!
 Get up here!

 Fly, birds, to the sky... waiting!
 Back to the And the And the And up and do my hair, Cinderella!
-Are you wearing that?
-Here, I found a tear, Cinderella. you hide it with a hat?
+Are you really that?
+Here, I a little tear, Cinderella.
+Can't you it with a hat?
 You beautiful.
 I know.
 She me.
 No she didn't.
-Mother be good, said be nice, That was their advice.
-So be nice, Cinderella, Good, Cinderella, Nice good nice- Tighter!
+Mother be good, Father be nice, was always their advice.
+So be nice, Cinderella, Good, Cinderella, Nice good good Tighter!

-What's the good of good If everyone is leaving you behind? mind, Cinderella, Kind Nice good nice kind nice- OW- Not tight!
+What's the good of good If is blind Always you behind? mind, Cinderella, Kind Nice good nice kind good OW- Not tight!
 Clod!
-Who might be?
+Who that be?
 WIFE] We've sold our loaf of bread!

 I don't want bread...